ChloeCollierAllen/ChloeCollierAllen.github.io/about.md

         class="about-photo"
       />
       <div class="captioned">
-        Chloe presenting her poster on her research at the Entomological Society of America 2024 in Phoenix, AZ
+        Chloe presenting her research at the Entomological Society of America 2024 in Phoenix, AZ
       </div>
     </div>